Projects Primary CareRural Health

 To do this, we developed a monitoring and evaluation framework that has long-term utility for the pathway.
 We also conducted a literature review, analysed rural general practice and training data from multiple sources, and used a variety of methods to consult with a range of stakeholders.

-Our final report synthesised this data to analyse overarching barriers and enablers to implementing the pathway; evaluate the implementation, appropriateness, effectiveness and efficiency of the components; and identify opportunities to build on the pathway’s achievements to ensure it can continue to support rural generalists to meet the needs of Australians in rural and remote areas.
+Our final report analysed broad barriers and enablers to implementing the pathway; evaluated the implementation, appropriateness, effectiveness and efficiency of the components; and identified opportunities to build on the pathway’s achievements to ensure it can continue to support rural generalists to meet the needs of Australians in rural and remote areas.